-The genius of Black Reconstruction is its bringing together of the national and the global - internal struggles shaped by and simultaneously shaping international capitalism.
-But those struggles do not include divisions within the African American population - divisions between a leadership in pursuit of political rights and the interests of a largely poor rural population that demanded land and education.16 One might argue that the fate of the South depended on the dynamics of white rule, and differences among the formerly enslaved could not play a significant role.
-But that could not be true in the rest of the world - Africa, Latin America, Middle East, Asia - where majority rule pertained.
+The genius of Black Reconstruction is its bringing together of the national and the global-internal struggles shaped by and simultaneously shaping international capitalism.
+But those struggles, as portrayed in Black Reconstruction, do not include divisions within the African American population-divisions between a leadership in pursuit of political rights and the interests of a largely poor rural population who demanded land and education.
+One might argue that the fate of the South depended on the dynamics of white rule, and differences among the formerly enslaved could not play a significant role.
+But that could not be true in the rest of the world-Africa, Latin America, the Middle East, Asia-where majority rule pertained.
 Still, Du Bois downplayed such internal divisions, thereby giving legitimacy to the emerging dominant classes of the postcolony.

 Why didn't Du Bois recognize the divergent class interests within the colonized as they struggled for self-government?
 Limited knowledge was part of it, faith in leadership was another part, his Pan-African cultural essentialism yet another part.
 But beneath all of these was a political project.
-Having decided that working class inter-racial solidarity within the US was a lost cause, he threw all his energy into building an "international" of the darker races, what Bill Mullen (2015) calls a "diasporic international," connecting African Americans to the struggles for self-determination in Africa, Asia and Latin America.
-That vision is portrayed in his 1928 surreal romance, Dark Princess.17 No longer "workers of the world unite," it was now "Black workers of the world unite."18
+Having decided that working-class interracial solidarity within the United States was a lost cause, without ignoring civil rights and peace activism at home he directed his energy toward building an "international" of the "darker races," what Bill Mullen (2015) calls a "diasporic international," connecting African Americans to the struggles for self-determination in Africa, Asia, and Latin America.
+That vision already informed his 1928 surreal romance Dark Princess.
+No longer "workers of the world unite," it was now "Black workers of the world unite."

-6.Conclusion: The Divergence of Fanon and Du Bois
+Conclusion: The Divergence of Fanon and Du Bois

-This chapter opposes an "originalist"19 view of Marxism in which the texts of Marx and Engels are taken as gospel.
-"Originalists" lay themselves open to the charge that Marxism is an unchanging theory and, therefore, can be dismissed as "Eurocentric," "white," "patriarchal," "colonial," etc. Marxism is irrevocably tainted by the sins of an essentialized Marx.
-From this perspective, Black Marxism, if it is not a contradiction in terms, is an unstable and unsustainable
+This essay opposes an "originalist" view of Marxism in which the texts of Marx and Engels are taken as gospel.
+"Originalists" lay themselves open to the charge that Marxism is an unchanging theory and, therefore, can be dismissed as "Eurocentric," "white," "patriarchal," "colonial," and so on.
+From this originalist perspective, Black Marxism, if it is not a contradiction in terms, is an unstable and unsustainable combination that must dissolve; or as Heidi Hartman (1979) said of Marxist feminism, an unhappy marriage.